-To avoid pseudo-replication, the two incubators switched to the other’s temperature regime every week, with their contents moved accordingly.
+To avoid pseudo-replication introduced by ‘incubator’ effects, the two incubators were switched between temperature regime every week, with their contents moved accordingly.
 Trays were shuffled inside the incubator every two days.
 Temperature and humidity were recorded and the temperature regimes were confirmed during and at the end of experiments.

 Data analysis